 speaker

 Executive Vice President and Chief Investment Officer

 Thank you, Paul.
 And as he just mentioned, we're pleased to report another strong quarter amidst a challenging macro backdrop.
 I'd like to spend a few minutes this morning here discussing our verticals and what we're seeing.
-On the life science front, lab leasing generally continues to be challenging, particularly given the tariff and NIH funding uncertainty under the new administration.
+On a life science front, lab leasing generally continues to be challenging, particularly given the tariff and NIH funding uncertainty under the new administration.
 This uncertainty has, in our view, delayed capital allocation decisions temporarily, but we do expect those decisions to eventually be made in the near term.
-Even amidst this uncertainty, we still see green shoots, including at our own projects, most notably our Alewife project.
+Even amidst this uncertainty, we still see green shoots, including at our own projects, most notably our alewife project.
 The sponsor is negotiating leases now on two-thirds of the project, which they're optimistic will be inked in the second quarter.
 These leases would result in a 10-plus percent debt yield for, again, just two-thirds of the project.
 We also remain bullish on CGMP and advanced manufacturing assets as the reshoring of supply chain wave accelerates.
-Indeed, contrary to what has happened in the lab market, the new administration and its policies have catalyzed many high-profile announcements to build manufacturing plants on U.S. soil, most recently by Apple, Roche, Novartis, Intel, and Lilly, to name a few.
-We are seeing an uptick in -to-suit requirements across the board from semiconductors, nutrition, and pharmaceutical manufacturing, and expect this trend to continue the near term.
-On the Rezzi front, after a record year of absorption in 2024 of 667,000 multifamily units, we saw continued strong demand in the first quarter.
-Nationally, over 138,000 units were absorbed, another record first quarter leasing and demand performance.
-There was strength across the board, with even Sunbelt markets capturing a vast majority of the top 10 markets for Q1 absorption.
-And with tepid new starts and a worsening housing affordability picture, we believe the rental Rezzi sector has bottomed and believe there's optimism for rental growth and increased transaction volume in the coming quarters.
-Indeed, in our own portfolio, in our own, in our own owned rental portfolio, we have seen positive new lease growth across 40 percent of our portfolio, and that's up from just 5 percent in Q4 of 2024.
-Prospective purchasers can now underwrite positive rental growth again for the first time in many quarters, which in our view will lead to increased liquidity and stable, if not increasing, valuations.
-Again, our goal is to do as much as we can in the Rezzi sector this year.
+Indeed, contrary to what has happened in the lab market, the new administration and its policies have catalyzed many high-profile announcements to build manufacturing plants on U.S. soil.
+Most recently by Apple, Roche, Novartis, Intel, and Lilly, to name a few.
+We are seeing an uptick in build-to-suit requirements across the board from semiconductors, nutrition, and pharmaceutical manufacturing, and expect this trend to continue over the near term.
+On the resi front, after a record year of absorption in 2024 of 667,000 multifamily units, we saw continued strong demand in the first quarter.
+Nationally, over 138,000 units were absorbed, another record first quarter of leasing and demand performance.
+There is strength across the board, with even Sunbelt markets capturing a vast majority of the top 10 markets for Q1 absorption.
+And with tepid new starts and a worsening housing affordability picture, we believe the rental resi sector has bottomed and believe there's optimism for rental growth and increased transaction volume in the coming quarters.
+Indeed, in our own portfolio, In our own owned rental portfolio, we have seen positive new lease growth across 40% of our portfolio, and that's up from just 5% in Q4 of 2024.
+Prospective purchasers can now underwrite positive rental growth again for the first time in many quarters, which in our view will lead to increased liquidity and stable, if not increasing valuations.
+Again, our goal is to do as much as we can in the resi sector this year.
 As we said last quarter on the self-storage front, we've been able to source, underwrite, and commit to four very attractive self-storage development opportunities.
-These projects range from an 8.1 to 8.5 percent yield on cost, are geographically diversified and sponsored by a developer that we've successfully completed over $250 million of deals with.
-After utilizing reasonable A-note leverage, we expect our returns on these assets to be approximately 18.5 percent.
-In addition, we're actively marketing several equity investments to monetize this quarter and hopefully throughout the rest of the year, which would generate approximately $75 million of new equity to re-lever and deploy into income-producing assets.
-Given these assets do not earn a yield today, the potential for cat accretion resulting from our efforts is quite promising.
-Again, we're very pleased with the quarter.
-The progress on the science side and the backdrop for residential assets over the near and intermediate term.
+These projects range from an 8.1% to 8.5% yield on cost, are geographically diversified, and sponsored by a developer that we've successfully completed over $250 million of deals with.
+After utilizing reasonable A&O leverage, we expect our returns on these assets to be approximately 18.5%.
+In addition, we're actively marketing several equity investments to monetize this quarter and hopefully throughout the rest of the year, which would generate approximately $75 million of new equity to relever and deploy into income-producing assets.
+Given these assets do not earn a yield today, the potential for CAT accretion resulting from our efforts is quite promising.
+Again, we're very pleased with the quarter, the progress on the life sciences side, and the backdrop for residential assets over the near and intermediate term.
 We remain active and open for business across our key verticals and look forward to continued growth in the coming quarters.
-As always, I want to thank the team here for their hard work, and now we'd like to turn the call over to the operator for questions.
+As always, I want to thank the team here for their hard work, and now I would like to turn the call over to the operator for questions.

+speaker